Jeremy-Fowler/fs-journal-old/src/reflections/wk1/quiz1.md

 ```
 <!-- enter you answer in the space below -->
 ```
+Selector, Property, and Value
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+<b>Bold text</b>
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+Body?
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+The ul, ol, and li tags
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+:flex property: grows and shrinks flexible items
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+Width and hieght, padding and border
 ```